jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 ### !question

-Given an array of arrays, return true if the 8 ball is in the correct starting place.
-If not, return false.
+Given an array of arrays `arr`, return `true` if the 8 ball is in the correct starting place.
+If not, return `false`.

 *In billiards, the 8 ball should be placed in the middle of the third row.*
 ```js